ESERP Business School | Latest Reviews | Student Reviews & University Rankings EDUopinions

 ESERP Business School

-speciality: Travel & Hospitality
+speciality: Tourism & Hospitality

 5.0

-What Is a Travel and Hospitality Degree?
+What Is a Tourism and Hospitality Degree?

 This degree is shaped in such a way that candidates acquire skills about hotel management, food preparation and sanitation as well as human resources.

-Benefits of a Travel and Hospitality Degree
+Benefits of a Tourism and Hospitality Degree

-Experts say that it only takes six months for Travel and Hospitality graduates to find a job.
+Experts say that it only takes six months for Tourism and Hospitality graduates to find a job.
 The most frequent areas which display the highest number of job opportunities are catering management and hotel management.
 As a result of their flexible degree, 15% of the graduates choose to combine work with study to broaden their employability chances.

 According to the Bureau of Labor Statistics, this field will have an addition of 700 jobs, both in management positions and others.